enkidevs/curriculum/coding-intro/core/collections/coding-intro-dictionaries.md

 ---
 ## Content

-Dictionaries are assocciative collections that represent **key/value pairs**.
+Dictionaries are associative collections that represent **key/value pairs**.

-The name is inspired from our everyday language dictionaries, which are collections of word/definition pairs.
+The name is inspired by our everyday language dictionaries, which are collections of word/definition pairs.

 One way to write a dictionary is using curly braces (`{ }`):